alejo-jm/e-volution/README.md

 After, you must copy and paste all folder e-volution in your localhost folder.
 Ready!!, now you can enjoy this platform in the url localhost/e-volution

+in repo you can find the zip files with the same files of e-volution folder